ministryofjustice/moj-frontend/docs/components/date-picker.md

 You can exclude (or disable) specific dates and days of the week from the date picker, for example bank holidays or every weekend.

-{% example "/examples/date-picker-disabled-dates", 590 %}

-{% example "/examples/date-picker-disabled-days", 590 %}
+{% example "/examples/date-picker-excluded-dates", 590 %}

 Excluded dates have the right visual contrast but may be harder to view for users with low vision or colour blindness.